How to Make Your Own Kefir at Home (And Why You Might Get Addicted)

 You could buy it from the store, but here’s why homemade kefir is superior:

-• Store-bought kefir is usually pasteurized, meaning many of the beneficial probiotics are killed off.
+- Store-bought kefir is usually pasteurized, meaning many beneficial probiotics are killed off

-• Honestly, homemade kefir just tastes better and more alive.
+- Homemade kefir tastes better and feels more alive

 How to Make Milk Kefir: The No-Fuss Guide